PRX/Porter/README.md

 #### AWS/S3

-- Copying files larger than 5 GB is not supported by the AWS API
+ S3 copy operations are done by the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property) method in the AWS Node SDK.
+Copying files larger than 5 GB is not supported by the AWS API.

-- The `BucketName` and `ObjectKey` properties are required
+The `BucketName` and `ObjectKey` properties are required.

-- Members of the optional `Parameters` object will be passed as additional parameters to the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property)
+The default behavior is to preserve all metadata except for the ACL, which is set to private.
+To set new metadata on the copy, use the optional `Parameters` property on the destination. `MetadataDirective` must be set to `REPLACE` for the operation to honor the new metadate.
+The contents of `Parameters` are passed directly to the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property) method.

+If you set the optional `ContentType` property to `REPLACE`, the content type of the newly created copy will be set to a [heuristically-determined](https://www.npmjs.com/package/file-type) value.
+This would replace the content type copied from the source object, if such a value existed.
+If the content type could not be determined heuristically, this property has no effect.
+Setting `ContentType` to `REPLACE` will also set `MetadataDirective` to `REPLACE`.
+If a `ContentType` value is explicitly defined in `Parameters` that value will take precedence.

 Input: